-Finally, persons may use "Reportit!" as a place to report and learn about incidents of bias discrimination, and/or harassment.
+Finally, persons may submit an electronic report about incidents of bias, discrimination, and/or harassment.
 A report can be made anonymously, or the reporter can request that contact be made.
-"Reportit!" is located at http://reportit.unh.edu/index.html.
-This is linked on the homepage for the Affirmative Action and Equity Office.
-That URL is www.unh.edu/affirmativeaction/index.html.
-"Reportit!" is not monitored 24-hours a day.
+The electronic report may be accessed through the Civil Rights & Equity Office website with the reporting link placed conspicuously on its home page.
+That URL is www.unh.edu/incidentreportform.
+The report submissions are not monitored 24-hours a day.